athenasbane/NeoKey_two_key_ardunino/README.md

 ## Software Setup

 Now you have set all that up plug it into your computer.
-I followed this guide [Welcome to CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython?view=all) to setup Micropython.
+I followed this guide [Welcome to CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython?view=all) to setup CircuitPython.

 ## Copying Libraries